 - Using non-Azure services to monitor Azure infrastructure and applications

-It discusses the various products and services available and how they work together.
+This article discusses the various products and services available and how they work together.
 It can assist you to determine which tools are most appropriate for you in what cases.

 Why use Azure's monitoring services?

 Performance issues in your cloud app can impact your business.
 With multiple interconnected components and frequent releases, degradations can happen at any time.
 And if you’re developing an app, your users usually discover issues that you didn’t find in testing.
 You should know about these issues immediately, and have tools for diagnosing and fixing the problems.
-Furthermore, problems in your application often result from the underlying infrastructure on which those applications run, so having a holistic view of your application and infrastructure is key to monitoring your Azure environment.
+Furthermore, problems in your application can result from the underlying infrastructure on which those applications run, so having a holistic view of your application and infrastructure is key to monitoring your Azure environment.
 Microsoft Azure has a range of tools for identifying and resolving such problems.

 How do I monitor my Azure environment?